dermotte/playing-card-web/docs/readme.md

 ## Scoring & Winning

 1.  **Best Quote Wins!** After all quotes are read, players discuss and vote on which quote was the **best** for that round.
-Consider creativity, humor, and how well the quote matched the role, topic, and emoji.
+Consider how well the quote matched the role, topic, and emoji.
 2.  **Keep the Emoji:** The player who gave the winning quote gets to **keep the emoji card** from that round!
 This is how you track your score.
 3.  **New Emoji, New Round:** The winner then draws a *new* emoji card for themselves for the next round.
 4.  **Pass the Emotions:** At the end of each round (after the winner is declared), all players (except the winner) **pass their emoji cards clockwise** to the next player.
 This ensures everyone gets a new emotional challenge each round.